All things Obsidian (and ODIN )

 - Work towards various methods of decentralization of messaging nodes, pending further research, development and collaboration with specialist developers.

-Beyond ODN Core Development
+Beyond Core Software Development

 Obsidian Glass Update

 Well, there you have it.
 The team has been busy, and more projects are in the pipeline.
 We feel like things are back on track, and we want to deliver more technical projects and information going forward.
 The plan is to have more structured announcements via Medium and social channels, and we thank all the community for your continued support.
-We believe that ODN is on the path that it needs to be and have full faith in delivering more value, transparency and embracing the ODN community throughout 2018 and beyond.